I decided to start off by addressing the elephant in the room about LASIK Singapore: Doctors themselves don’t undergo LASIK surgery.

 I remember one of the first things Dr Julian said while I was lying down:

 Now you are the patient - how does that feel?

 Truth be told, I was pretty relaxed throughout the procedure, which took all of 5 minutes.
 I was never in pain, although the suction to hold your eyeball in place does get a bit uncomfortable.
 It's definitely bearable overall though.

-3. Post-LASIK surgery and side effects
+3. Post-LASIK surgery and my side effects

-Turnaround time is fast at Eagle Eye Centre - Don't expect a lot of handholding.
+Turnaround time is fast at Eagle Eye Centre - don't expect a lot of handholding.
 Patients are packed in one after another, almost like going past revolving doors.
 On any given Thursday, Dr Julian does LASIK surgery on 10-15 patients.

 Immediately after the operation, you are handed a pair of shades and pack of eye drops/eye shield with instructions, before being directed to the counter to make your payment and follow-up appointment.

 Aftercare for both of us involved a regimen of wearing protective eye shields and eye drops.
 There's a follow-up appointment the day after - the bandage contact lens comes off, your eyes are checked, and you are on your way.